The best Spanish islands

 Sunset on Tenerife

-Gran Canaria is a much quieter place than Tenerife, with just a few towns and resorts areas, mostly in the south of the island.
+The volcanic island of Gran Canaria is a much quieter place than Tenerife, with just a few towns and resort areas, mostly in the south of the island.
+Almost half of the island is a National Park with the UNESCO listed Biosphere Reserve being one of the highlights.

 It is quite popular with families, mostly because of the relaxed vibe and the fantastic beaches in the south, shallow and safe.